riazi/kmeans-2/README.md

-# kmeans
+# K-Means algorithm
-C# implementation of the K-Means algorithm.
+MATLAB and C# implementation of the K-Means algorithm using OOP.